wsu-cpts489-fa20/bp-weather/README.md

-# Chapter 19 Elastic Beanstalk Code
+# Chapter 20 Code
-This code base captures the state of the speedgolf React app at the end of Chapter 18.
-It then goes further by working through the steps in Chapter 19 to deploy the app to AWS Elastic Beanstalk.
-Per Chapter 19, the repo contains a "client" directory containing the Chapter 18 React app.
-That app is deployed through a simple Express server implemented in server.js in the root directory. the server.js file is transpiled to server.compiled.js for deployment.
+This code base captures the state of the speedgolf React app at the end of Chapter 20, in which we add OAuth authentication using passport.js.
+The code is set up to deploy to AWS Elastic Beanstalk, per the approach described in Chapter 19.
 The app can be launched to http://localhost:8081 through the command npm start.
 When deployed on AWS EB, the app is served at the URL allocated to your app instance.